• Skip to primary navigation

 Spaghetti is the traditional pasta for this recipe but other long pasta such as linguine work well too.

 Although the original recipe I followed calls for Provolone del Monaco, this cheese isn’t available everywhere, However there are other spicy provolone cheeses produced in Northern Italy and even in America which can be used instead.
-You can also use caciocavallo or parmigiano.
-Vegetarians should use a vegetarian parmesan or provolone.
+You can also use caciocavallo, pecorino or parmigiano.

 Like many Italian pasta recipes there are slightly different versions of alla Nerano.
 Not all include creaming part of the fried zucchini and some add butter to the dish before serving.
+Instead of creaming some of the zucchini, you can just mash it with a fork.

 Keyword alla Nerano, zucchini pasta